The job search is broken.

 Why “Orbyt”?

 Job searching is not linear.
 It’s orbital.
-You circle companies, track positions as they move, and stay in proximity to opportunities, waiting for the right moment.
-The concept of orbiting something you want to land on is genuinely apt.
+You circle companies, track positions as they move, and stay in proximity to opportunities until the right moment.
+You’re not lost.
+You’re in orbit.

-It scales as a metaphor.
 Companies you’re watching are in your orbit.
 Applications you’ve submitted are closer in.
 Offers are landing.
-The spatial language gives you a whole design and copy system to work with without forcing it.
+The spatial language gives the entire product a framework that feels natural without forcing it.

 It doesn’t describe the category.
-Names like “JobTrackr” or “HireBoard” are descriptive but forgettable.
-Orbyt is a concept, which means it’s ownable, memorable, and brandable in a way functional names never are.
+Names like “JobTrackr” are descriptive but forgettable.
+Orbyt is a concept.
+Ownable, memorable, and brandable in a way functional names never are.

 Intelligence is the foundation.